epiphyt/impressum/README.md

 Yes. _Impressum_ is and always will be available for free.
 However, if your site is legally operated by a legal entity who's not an individual person, you must install _Impressum Plus_, in order to use all fields necessary for your legal entity. _Impressum Plus_ will be available soon.

+= Does Impressum share any of my data?
+(GDPR) =

+No. _Impressum_ keeps all your data inside your own WordPress install.
+There is no data transmitted to us or a third party service.
+But of cause the '[impressum]' shortcode will be displayed publicly on your website.

 = Who are you folks? =

 We are [Epiphyt](https://epiph.yt/), your friendly neighborhood WordPress plugin shop from southern Germany.